MATERIALIZATION OF VIEWS

 2. Click on the Execution Trace link again.

-Now you can see that the data comes from the cache! (displayed with a box), and the execution time of the query is faster.
+Now you can see that the data comes from the cache database! (displayed with a box icon), and the execution time of the query is faster.

-In the next section, you will learn more about the available cache modes in Denodo.
-In the above example, you configured the view to use Partial mode, in the next section we will learn the behavior of the different cache modes.
+In the next section, you will learn more about the available materialization types in Denodo Platform.
+In the above example, you configured the view to use Query Results mode, in the next section we will learn the behavior of the different types.

-In the previous section, you activated the cache in one of your views.
-Now, it's time to learn more about how the Denodo Cache works.
-Denodo has the following cache modes:
+In the previous section, you activated the materialization in one of the sample views.
+Now, it's time to learn more about how materialization works in Denodo Platform.
+It includes the following materialization types:

-The first time a query over the view is executed, the cache table will be populated with the tuples in the output from the data sources.
-At runtime, when a user queries the view, the Denodo server checks if the cache contains the data required to answer the query.
-If it does not have this data, Denodo will query the data source and populate the cache with that output.
+The first time a query over the view is executed, the table in the Cache database will be populated with the tuples in the output from the data sources.
+At runtime, when a user queries the view, the Denodo server checks if the Cache database contains the data required to answer the query.
+If it does not have this data, Denodo Platform will query the data source and populate the tables in the Cache database with that output.

-When the Time To Live (TTL) of the data has passed, the cache system will invalidate the cached data of the view so the next query will hit the data source.
+When the Time To Live (TTL) of the data has passed, the system will invalidate the data of the view stored in the database so the next query will always hit the data source.

-Match exact queries only: if this option is selected, the cache stores the result of each query.
-Then, if the same query is executed, and the entries of this query in cache have not expired (TTL), the data returned to the client is retrieved from the cache.
+Match exact queries only: if this option is selected, Denodo materializes the result of each query.
+Then, if the same exact query is executed, and the entries of this query in the cache database have not expired (TTL), the data returned to the client is retrieved from the cache database.

-With explicit loads: if this option is selected, the cache has to be loaded explicitly.
+Explicit: Data loads with CONTEXT clause: if this option is selected, the cache has to be loaded explicitly (we will see an example in the next section).

 • Full:

-In this mode, the data of the view is always retrieved from the cache engine instead of from the source.
-For loading the cache, this mode always requires explicit cache loads.
+In this mode, the data of the view is always retrieved from the materialized data instead of from the data source.
+For materializing the data of the view, this mode requires explicit loads using a special context in the query (we will see an example in the next section).

-The main benefit of this mode over the partial cache is that complex operations (joins, unions, group by...) involving several views (even from different data sources) can be delegated to the cache database.
+The main benefit of this type of materialization is that complex operations (joins, unions, group by...) involving several views (even from different data sources) can be completely delegated to the cache database.
 Therefore, the performance of these operations is significantly improved.

-Let's see how the cache works using the VQL Shell.
-This tool allows you to execute queries to Denodo.
+Let's see how the materialization works using the VQL Shell.
+This tool allows you to execute queries to Denodo Virtual DataPort.
 Just go to the to menu and select the Tools > VQL Shell option.

 As an example, let's use the following query in the VQL Shell (make sure you have the tutorial database selected from the drop-down Database menu and selected the Retrieve all rows checkbox):